Open Postdoc position, LINA, Nantes, France (8 months)

 phenomenon in the particular case of the alldifferent constraint (bound

 consistency propagator).
-We rely on a probabilistic model for the entry of this
+We rely on a probabilistic model for the entry of

 propagator to compute the probability that it actually modifies its input, and